-- 1. If you are not admitted into an academic program at Concordia University College of Alberta, you will be refunded the full \$500.00 Security Deposit provided you submit a Residence Cancellation Form and a copy of your letter of non-acceptance to Concordia Residence via email, registered mail, fax, or in person. - 2.
-If you must cancel your residence application due to medial reasons, you will be refunded the full \$500.00 Security Deposit provided you submit a Residence Cancellation Form with of medical reason to Concordia Residence via email, registered mail, fax, or in person. - 3.
-Partial refund of the Security Deposit will be issued in the following circumstances: - A \$400.00 refund will be issued if the Residence Cancellation Form is received before 5:00 p.m.
-MST on June 28, 2013 for the Fall 2013 semester admission or October 25, 2013 for the Winter 2014 semester admission. - A \$250.00 refund will be issued if the Residence Cancellation Form is received after June 28, 2013, but before 5:00 p.m.
-MST on July 31, 2013 for the Fall 2013 semester admission or after October 25, 2013, but before November 29, 2013 for Winter 2014 semester admission. - Cancellation on/after August 1, 2013 for Fall 2013 semester admission or November 29, 2013 for Winter 2014 semester admission are not eligible for a refund except as noted above.
+1. If you are not admitted into an academic program at Concordia University College of Alberta, you will be refunded the full \$500.00 Security Deposit provided you submit a Residence Cancellation Form and a copy of your letter of non-acceptance to Concordia Residence via email, registered mail, fax, or in person.

+2. If you must cancel your residence application due to medical reasons, you will be refunded the full \$500.00 Security Deposit provided you submit a Residence Cancellation Form with proof of medical reason to Concordia Residence via email, registered mail, fax, or in person.

+3. Partial refund of the Security Deposit will be issued in the following circumstances:

+- A \$400.00 refund will be issued if the Residence Cancellation Form is received before 5:00 p.m.
+MST on June 30, 2014 for the Fall 2014 semester admission or October 31, 2014 for the Winter 2015 semester admission. - A \$250.00 refund will be issued if the Residence Cancellation Form is received after June 30, 2014, but before 5:00 p.m.
+MST on July 31, 2014 for the Fall 2014 semester admission or after October 31, 2014, but before December 1, 2014 for Winter 2015 semester admission. - Cancellation on/after August 1, 2014 for Fall 2014 semester admission or December 1, 2014 for Winter 2015 semester admission are not eligible for a refund except as noted above.